 Not so long ago, you may have seen men hanging from ropes on every face of the church tower.
 They were carrying out an initial survey of the tower stonework, as the first step in planning the third stage of our restoration scheme at St Bertoline’s.
 The S and N sides are now complete, and paid for!

-It will be some time before the tower work begins, probably not until 2014.
-We have funded stages one and two from our own resources, but we now start on the drawn out task of seeking grant aid from such bodies as English Heritage, and that is a long process.
+It will be some time before the tower work begins, probably not until late 2014.
+We have funded stages one and two from our own resources, but we now start on the drawn out task of seeking grant aid from such bodies as English Heritage and the Heritage Lottery Fund, and that is a long process.